 Scania"While I truly believe this vehicle will be transformational in driving industry towards a better future, DHL will continue to invest in innovative vehicle technology, alternative fuels, accident-prevention systems and driver training to ensure we're always delivering the best service for our customers and supporting the UK's environmental health."

-Written by: Christopher Walton
+Author: Christopher Walton

 Published by: Road Transport Media